alex23lemm/RShiny-EC2Bootstrap/README.md

 ## Create and enable swap file

--   This step is necessary when running on a T2.mirco EC2 instance.
+**NOTE**: This step is necessary when running on a T2.mirco EC2 instance.
 You won't be able to install certain R packages (e.g. `dplyr`, `tidyr`) without the additional allocated memory from the swap

 -  First we need to create and enable the swap file: